 Q: Do you take credit cards?A:

 Yes, we do.
-We can take these over the phone, or swipe in person when you arrive.
+We can take these over the phone, you can enter them online, or we can swipe in person when you arrive.
+We can keep y our card on file with your permission to cover copays and deductibles whish often are calculated after all y our insurance is processed.

 Q: What kind of charges are to be expected?A: